Dark red brick wall

 Fundraising & Development

 In fundraising and development, AI can help draft grant applications or letters of inquiry and segment donor lists for tailored messaging.
-Tools like ChatGPT can help you brainstorm, draft, and visualize data more efficiently and effectively, while still leaving the personalization up to your team who knows your donors and supporters.
+Tools like ChatGPT can help you brainstorm, draft, and visualize data more efficiently and effectively, while still leaving the personalization up to your team members who know your donors and supporters.

-• Never upload personal donor information into public AI tools.
+1. Never upload personal donor information into public AI tools.
 These tools have the potential to store or review data to improve their models which could create compliance or privacy risks.

 Marketing & Communications